LoireLab/df_scripts/docs/chronicle.rst

     :tags: fort gameplay

 This tool automatically records notable events in a chronicle that is stored with your save.
-Unit deaths, artifact creation events, invasions, and yearly totals of crafted items are recorded.
-Artifact entries now include the full announcement text from the game, complete with item descriptions and special characters rendered just as they appear in the in-game logs.
+Unit deaths now include the cause of death as well as any titles, nicknames, or noble positions held by the fallen.
+Artifact creation events, invasions, mission reports, and yearly totals of crafted items are also recorded.
+Announcements for masterwork creations can be toggled on or off and are enabled by default.
+Artifact entries include the full announcement text from the game, and output text is sanitized so that any special characters are replaced with simple Latin equivalents.

 Usage
 -----